-"Some people don't want to use pronouns at all and will ask you to refer to them by their name alone."
+Some people don't want to use pronouns at all and will ask you to refer to them by their name alone.
+If unsure, just ask.

-To learn more about how gender neutral pronouns are used around the world, refer to this helpful article, the ILGA World and the International Pronouns Day's resources page.
+To learn more about how gender-neutral pronouns are used around the world, refer to the International Pronouns Day's resource page and the International Lesbian, Gay, Bisexual, Trans and Intersex Association.